NTUC FairPrice opens largest hypermart and pharmacy in bid to rival online grocers

 SINGAPORE: NTUC FairPrice on Tuesday (Aug 6) launched its largest supermarket and pharmacy yet, featuring new retail concepts like a food preparation service and in-store vegetable harvesting, in a bid to compete with online grocers.

-The supermarket chain said the new take on traditional brick-and-mortar shopping was its way of responding to the changing needs and behaviour of customers, and staying relevant.
+The supermarket chain said that the FairPrice Xtra outlet at VivoCity offers a new take on traditional brick-and-mortar shopping, which was its way of responding to the changing needs and behaviour of customers, and staying relevant.

 “We noticed ... that our customers are changing … the needs, the wants and the lifestyles that they lead,” said deputy CEO Elaine Heng.